beccauwu/jobget/README.md

 ## Currently working:

 - Search for jobs with given query
-- Filter ads for languages (technically every language supported but results are mostly Swedish/English) - language is added to `ad['language']`
+- Filter ads for languages (technically every language supported but results are mostly Swedish/English) - language is added to `ad.language`
 - Filter for ads that have an email address in them
 - Query only jobs that are probably open for remote work
 - write json results to file (can choose to keep different files for all the different filter stages or filter results to one file)